 What kind of Pokémon Eggs are there in Pokémon Go?

-Aside from the very different Lucky Eggs, available in the Shop, there are six kinds of Pokémon Eggs in Pokémon Go:
+There are six kinds of Pokémon Eggs in Pokémon Go:

 - 2 KM Eggs with green spots.